ThiagoLuizNunes/CG-TerrorProject/README.md

 Toolkit: OpenGL | Glut | Computer Graphic | C++

 This repository contains the final project of the Computer Graphic discipline.
 The project consist of a terror game demonstration in the first person inspired for Amnesia game and PT.
-The objective of demo has like purpose immerse the player at a terror environment located inside at the one maze wich was cursed.
+The objective of demo has like purpose immerse the player at a terror environment located inside at the one maze which was cursed.

 ## Requiriments ##